fu4303/chuck-norris/README.md

+<h1>Chuck Norris Jokes </h1>

+<p>This was a small project I made with React.
+I wanted to get a bit more comfortable with using props, and manipulating
+  state before I moved on to learning Redux, Raact Router...etc. <p>

+<p> This project was made with the help of the Chuck Norris API, https://github.com/chucknorris-io/chuck-api <p>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>